nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 As highlighted in the architecture section a table will be managed and sharded into smaller individual parts in the background by the AWS DynamoDB business logic.

-The key parameters for this operation are the **hash-key **and the** range-key** which can only be set at the creation phase of a table.
+The key parameters for this operation are the **hash-key **and the** range-key,** that can only be set at the creation phase of a table.
 The reason for this kind of restriction is that the data is stored and distributed to nodes based on these values.
-For a later change the data would need to be redistributed between nodes on the fly which is not easily possible.
-So a change of this structure is handled by the creation of an entirely new table to which the data can be copied.

-A table can be created in code which we illustrate in this code example[^13]
+For a later change the data would need to be redistributed between nodes on the fly, which is not trivial.
+A change of this structure is handled by the creation of an entirely new table, followed by copying the data into said table.
+A table can be created in code which we illustrate by the following code example[^13].

 ```